 Here at Kettle Moraine Veterinary Clinic we utilize comprehensive monitoring during all surgeries, including monitoring on EKG/ECG, CO2 levels, O2 levels, heart rate, respiratory rate, and much more.
 We offer soft tissue surgeries Monday through Friday.
 Our doctors offer a variety of surgical procedures from routine to emergency or complex.
 To further calm any anxieties, please visit the “What to Expect” page.
 We make every effort to ensure optimal care for your pet before, during, and after the surgical procedure.
 Our veterinary technicians will call with updates after your pet’s surgery at which time we will schedule a pickup time.
 You will receive both verbal and written discharge instructions for any aftercare your pet may need.
 Set up a visit to discuss your pet’s surgical needs.

 Several of the veterinarians at Kettle Moraine Veterinary Clinic offer orthopedic surgical services.
 We pride ourselves in offering complete care for your pet’s convenience to the best of our abilities.
 Several of our veterinarians have attended specific hands-on training to perform the latest repair methods for Cranial Cruciate Ligament (CCL) disease repair in dogs.
+We are proud to offer TPLO repair (Gold Standard Repair), where our doctor was trained by the Western Veterinary Conference Academy.
 We also offer other repair methods.
 You can discuss with your veterinarian the best option for your pet at a consultation appointment to be sure we provide your pet with the necessary procedure.
 Orthopedic problems and lameness in our pets can be disheartening to pet owners.
 Let’s discuss your pets condition and help him/her recover as best as possible.

 Vaccinations can be overwhelming to pet owners.
 It seems every turn we take there is another vaccine to consider and another combination hitting the market.
 Our health care team is here to guide you through this sometimes overwhelming topic.
 We are here to provide recommendations specific to your pet to ensure optimal safety.
 Pets live longer than they used to, and are exposed to more diseases.
 Many advances in vaccine efficiency and safety have been made over the years.
 Let us share insights and research with you so we can work together to keep your pet healthy.